parku/docs/api/locations.md

 ## Terms and Conditions

+@Deprecated  This endpoint is deprecated.
+Settings endpoint should be used instead.

 Each location can have different terms and conditions.
 With this endpoint you can retrieve location based terms and conditions.

 ```sh